Fulgencio (Modern Family): Cultural references

 The ending of the episode is similar to that of the 1972 film The Godfather.
 Specifically, when Phil recites the vows of renunciation during the Christening, the scene is intercut with scenes of his son Luke carrying out various acts of retaliation, on Phil's orders, against the people who are causing problems for his family: knocking a block out from under a trailer parked on a driveway so that the trailer rolls over a lemon tree off which Haley had earlier knocked a branch; using a BB gun to shoot the balloons that are blocking Phil's billboard; releasing rats at the party of a girl who had stolen Alex's birthday party theme; and placing the head of a stuffed zebra in the bed of a boy who was making fun of Luke at school and who had a fear of zebras.

-This interpolation parallels a similar scene in The Godfather, where Michael Corleone recites vows of renunciation during a christening, while his mafia enemies are killed on his order.
-The zebra head in the bed, and the boy's response to it, parallel an earlier scene in The Godfather, where a director who has refused to do a favor for Vito Corleone awakens to find the head of his prize racehorse in his bed, and has a similar reaction.
-The final scene has Claire commenting on how odd it was that all of the problems had cleared up, to which Phil, sitting in his office, responds, "don't ask me about my business", after which Luke closes the office door, just as the final scene of The Godfather had Michael Corleone respond when his wife had asked about the murder of Michael's brother-in-law.
+This interpolation parallels the climactic scene in The Godfather, where Michael Corleone recites vows of renunciation during his godson's christening, while his Mafia enemies – including the dons of the rest of New York's Five Families – are killed on his order.
+The zebra head in the bed and the boy's response to it parallel an earlier scene in The Godfather where film studio president Jack Woltz has refused to do a favor for Vito Corleone by casting his godson Johnny Fontane, awakens to find the head of his prize racehorse in his bed and has a similar reaction.
+The final scene has Claire commenting on how odd it was that all of the problems had cleared up, to which Phil, sitting in his office, responds, "don't ask me about my business", after which Luke closes the office door, just as the final scene of The Godfather had Michael respond when his wife Kay had asked about the murder of Michael's brother-in-law Carlo Rizzi.
+In addition, Phil makes another reference earlier in the episode when he imitates Vito and refers to picking up the dry cleaning as "an offer I can't refuse".